Ado-dg/integration-model-generator/README.md

 # Integration model generator
-Generates PHP model classes from JSON objects, to be used in API requests, using wol-soft's php generator(TODO).
+Generates PHP model classes from JSON objects, to be used in API requests, using wol-soft's php generator(https://github.com/wol-soft/php-json-schema-model-generator).

 ## Table of Contents ##